Continuous Hochschild Cohomology and Formality: Continuous contraderived categories

 \subsection{Limits and colimits}

 Let $A$ be a clct dg-algebra.
 The dg-category of $A$-modules has products but may fail to have sums because the projective tensor product does in general not commute with sums.
-However, the contraderived category has direct sums. \begin{lemma} The category $\text{D}^{\text{ctr}}(A)$ has (small) products and coproducts. \begin{proof} The statement for existence of products easily follows as cohomology commutes with products and we can compute Hom's using graded projective replacements.
-The underlying clct-dg vector space of a product $\prod A_i$ of clct dg-modules is simply the usual direct product in the category of clct vector spaces.\\ \\ For direct sums this does not work.
-This is because, in general, direct sums do not commute with the projective tensor products.
-Let $A_i$ be a family of objects in $\text{D}^{\text{ctr}}(A)$.
+However, the contraderived category has direct sums. \begin{lemma} The category $\Dctr(A)$ has (small) products and coproducts. \begin{proof} The statement for existence of products easily follows as cohomology commutes with products and we can compute Hom's using graded projective replacements.
+The underlying clct-dg vector space of a product $\prod A_i$ of clct dg-modules is simply the usual direct product in the category of clct vector spaces.\\ \\ For direct sums we need to be a bit more careful.
+Let $A_i$ be a family of objects in $\Dctr(A)$.
 We may assume that $A_i$ are graded-free, i.e, $A_i^\# = V_i \hat \otimes A^\#$.
 The underlying clct graded $A^\#$ module of their coproduct is defined as

 where $\oplus V_i$ is the (categorical) direct sum operation in the category of clct dg-vector spaces.
 The differential on any graded-free clct-dg module $W \hat \otimes A^\#$ is determined by the restrictions